AntibodyEngineers/2025-Antibodies-and-AI/iCn3D.md

 Additionally, a single pdb, or pdb.gz file can be uploaded and added to a collection.

 Collection json files specify a "collectionTitle", "collectionDescription", and a list of "structures".
 Each structure includes:
-- an id: header-name.pdb, or datbase id
+- an id: header-name, or datbase id
 - a titile: text
 - a description: text
 - commands: comma separated list of iCn3D commands

+> [!NOTE]
+> **pdb files in a collection must have a HEADER line with a basename that matches the unambiguous portion of the filename**
+> HEADER header-name

 For example,this file:
 ```json